akshaychandt/akshaychandt/README.md

 # 💫 About Me:
-Hi, I'm Akshay, Experienced mobile app developer with a<br>demonstrated history of working in the IT and service<br>industry.
+Hi, I'm Akshay, Experienced mobile app developer with a demonstrated history of working in the IT and service<br>industry.
 A keen interest in utilizing, implementing and<br>leveraging the latest and trending technology tools.
-Having<br>a unique and intentive approach to solving problems.<br>Capable of working both alone and in team and<br>incorporating feedback into projects.
+Having a unique and intentive approach to solving problems.<br>Capable of working both alone and in team and<br>incorporating feedback into projects.
 The ability to pay close<br>attention to detail and the tenacity to never give up until<br>outcome is perfect.

 ## 🌐 Socials: